-In addition, Logitech also equips this product with a premium surface, allowing for the ability to adjust weight and balance, allowing users to customize the feeling of their mouse grip.
-In other words, gamers can adjust the mouse to work optimally on any surface.
+In addition, Logitech also equips this product with a premium surface, allowing for the ability to adjust weight and balance.
+Users are also able to customize the feeling of their mouse grip.
+In other words, gamers can change the mouse to work optimally on any surface.

-Realizing that gamers often have the habit of holding mice with different weights to control the game speed more accurately, but most of the game mice on the market have not met this need; Logitech has equipped the G502 Proteus Core with the ability to adjust the weight of the mouse through 5 bottom-mounted weights, with each weighing 3.6 grams.
+Gamers often have the habit of holding mice with different weights to control the game speed more accurately, but most of the game mice on the market have not met this need.
+Logitech has equipped the G502 to adjust the mouse’s weight through 5 bottom-mounted weights, each weighing 3.6 grams.

 One of the most formidable opponents of the G502 is the Razer DeathAdder, a mouse that over the years has become a weapon that many gamers love.
 And the latest version released by Razer in 2014 is the DeathAdder Chroma.

-The grip feels very good, even for people with small hand sizes due to the extremely user-friendly Ergonomic design.
-The buttons still use Omron’s Switch with a durability of 50 million clicks,
+The grip feels very good, even for people with small hand sizes, due to the highly user-friendly ergonomic design.
+However, its long shape is better suited for a palm or claw grip.
+The buttons still use Omron’s Switch with a durability of 50 million clicks.

-Similar to the DA 2013 version, DA Chroma also uses a cut-resistant fabric cord, the quality is still the same and if not used carefully, it may break after a few months of use.
+Similar to the DeathAdder 2013 version, DeathAdder Chroma also uses a cut-resistant fabric cord, the quality is still the same, and if not used carefully, it may break after a few months of use.
 The USB connector is, as always, gold-plated.